Charts and tables that display a very large number of data values

-Column summaries are not available for tables with more than 15000 rows, unless the data comes from an Embrace connection.
+Column summaries are not available for tables with more than 1000 rows.

 ThoughtSpot charts contain several new features.
 You are no longer limited to 1000 data points.
 When your chart has a very large number of data values, you see a horizontal scroll bar at the bottom.
 The new default maximum number of data points is 20,000.
 You can configure this maximum, up to 35,000.
 To configure the maximum number of data points on a chart, contact ThoughtSpot Support.

 If you want to see the whole chart at one time, you can select the fit to screen option.
 To fit to screen, click the edit chart configuration icon, and select the Settings menu.
 Select fit to screen.

 When you fit to screen, you see the whole chart.
 You can easily return to the zoomed-in view, by unselecting the fit to screen option.

 Note that when you enable fit to screen, the all labels option is grayed out.
 You cannot turn on all labels when you fit to screen, unless the visualization does not have enough data points to require a scroll bar, and thus defaults to fit to screen mode.